Adult Investments

 We bring together business and industry, community-based organizations and nonprofits, training and education providers, economic development and government agencies, to identify community needs.
 We then design programs, coordinate services and invest funds and resources to improve the skills individuals need so they can get work.

-We work with community partners to address high rates of poverty, reduce welfare dependency and enhance productivity in our community by supporting programs and initiatives that promote economic self-sufficiency.
+We work with community partners to address high rates of poverty, reduce welfare dependency and enhance productivity in our community by supporting programs and initiatives that promote self-sufficiency.

 WorkSource